Financial planning tools and services to put you on the path to the future you want

 Living more frugally can be done no matter your income bracket.
-And while the idea of a more modest lifestyle may not appeal to you, it may be necessary – and not as bad as you had expected and even easier because in retirement you have far greater control over how you spend your time.
+And while the idea of a more modest lifestyle may not appeal to you, it may be necessary – and not as bad as you expect.

 It is a lot easier to spend less when you know how much you are spending on what.